Oregon City Electrician

 Choose Roth for Safe, Professional Electrical Services

-At Roth Heating & Cooling, Plumbing & Electrical, our electrical services team is highly trained and ready to tackle any residential electrical issue you may be experiencing.
+At Roth Heating & Cooling, Plumbing, Electrical, Drain Services, our electrical services team is highly trained and ready to tackle any residential electrical issue you may be experiencing.
 Trusted in the area for over 40 years, Roth is committed to providing each and every customer with a five-star experience.
 We are fully licensed, bonded, and insured for your protection and back all new installations with a lifetime warranty.
 Whether you're looking to schedule an electrical safety inspection on an older home or need an emergency electrician for an urgent problem, we have you covered!

 We provide the following electrical services in Oregon City:

 - Whole-home surge protection